-Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2019-20)
+Opportunities for Parental Involvement (School Year 2020-2021)

 The staff at Sycamore Junior High School believes that every student's success is a result of excellent communication between the school and the child's parents/guardians.
 Parents must be given opportunities to learn about the academic program so that they are in the best position to help their child.
 At Sycamore, we strive to create an environment in which parents feel welcome.
 Some activities offered at Sycamore Junior High School to engage parents include: Parent meetings, 7th-grade orientation, Aeries and Communication Workshops, Back to School Night, Reflective Parent Reflective Learning Walks, AUHSD Parent Leadership Conference, Parent Leadership Academy Parent Book Club, Campus Tours, Servathon, Disciplina Positiva, Farmers Markets, Parenting groups, Cookies with the Counselors, Love and Logic Parenting Class, ESL classes for adults, and parent conferences are just Parents can also be actively involved in the school through the Parent-Teacher Association (PTA), School Site Council (SSC), and the English Learner Advisory Committee (ELAC).
 To allow for extended parental participation, Sycamore's administration initiated Coffee with the Principal.
 This activity is open to all parents and guardians of Sycamore students.
 Meetings are public forums and an opportunity for parents to speak freely and ask questions as they relate to their children's education and Sycamore Junior High School.
-Our Family and Community Engagement Specialist works tirelessly to link the school with the community through The Buccaneer Parent Center.
+Our Family and Community Engagement Specialist works tirelessly to link the school with the community through The Buccaneer Parent Center in room 7.
+Some of these activities have been adapted to be offered virtually due to distance learning.